jonathantree/Water_Quality_Analysis/README.md

 The purpose of this project is to analyze drinking water quality to determine if the quality of the community's drinking water is correlated with certain demographic markers, such as income level.
 Specifically, we are aiming to use socioeconomic data and drinking water quality data to identify at-risk communities that are historically underserved.
 By identifying which communities are at most risk (i.e., poverty level, racial inequity) alongside our analysis of water quality data and our supervised machine learning model results, we can identify those high-priority communities.
 We can then have a subset of communities that can be targeted that need humanitarian support to remediate their water source.

 ### Why
 Free of chemicals and biological material, access to clean drinking water is a basic human right.
 In the United States, we take access to clean drinking water for granted.
 The news of lead in the drinking water in Flint, MI was a wake-up call that perhaps other communities are also dealing with sub-par water.
+Guidelines from the Environmental Protection Agency (EPA) have not been updated in decades, with some regulations dating back nearly 50 years without more recent revisions.
+[See the Summary of Drinking Water Regulations](https://www.epa.gov/sites/default/files/2015-10/documents/dw_regulation_timeline.pdf).

 ### Question
 Do communities with traditionally underserved demographics have access to clean drinking water?
 If so, how can we prioritize which communities are most in the need of cleaner water?